skyizwhite/hsx/README.md

-# HSX (WIP)
+# HSX

+⚠️ This project is a work in progress.

-HSX (hypertext s-expression) is an incredibly simple HTML5 generation library for Common Lisp.
+HSX (Hypertext S-expression) is a straightforward HTML5 generation library for Common Lisp.

-This is a fork project of [flute](https://github.com/ailisp/flute/), originally created by Bo Yao.
+This project is a fork of [flute](https://github.com/ailisp/flute/), originally created by Bo Yao.

-# Usage
+## Usage

-Using the `hsx` macro, you can implement HTML with S-expression.
+With the `hsx` macro, you can construct HTML using S-expressions.

 ```lisp
 (hsx